New Dad's Testosterone Levels Dive Study Says

 Life As New Parents Is Hard And We Are Not Just Spoilt

 Any new parent will be able to tell you that being a new mom or dad is hard.
-Usually sleep-deprivation, breastfeeding, no you-time and inability to adjust to having no control over ones' time are often mentioned explanations to why new parents seem to have less fun, less energy, have no sex, care less about their looks and overall have quite a sad life.
+Usually, sleep-deprivation, breastfeeding, no you-time and inability to adjust to having no control over ones’ time is often mentioned explanations to why new parents seem to have less fun, less energy, have no sex, care less about their looks and overall have quite an unsatisfying life.

 Maybe not so bad after all..?